Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Dataset Generation

 \paragraph{\textbf{Anatomical model}} Following prior common approaches \cite{sifakis2005automatic, cong2015fully}, we construct an anatomically and biomechanically motivated simulation model of our subject's face.
 Given a HR neutral face mesh, we model the underlying anatomy including the cranium, mandible, teeth, and a comprehensive set of facial muscles with the aid of anatomical references.
 For each facial muscle, we calculate volumetric fiber directions by first tetrahedralizing the muscle and then applying the approach of \cite{choi2013skeletal}.
 Alternatively, a morphing approach such as \cite{ali-hamadi2013anatomy, cong2015fully} can also be employed to estimate the underlying anatomy.

-\paragraph{\textbf{High-resolution volumetric mesh}} For our highest resolution model, we create a tetrahedral simulation mesh consisting of 1.9 million tetrahedra \cite{molino2003crystalline} (Fig. \ref{fig:meshes}b) that conforms to the HR neutral face mesh (Fig. \ref{fig:meshes}a) as well as the underlying skull.
+\paragraph{\textbf{High-resolution volumetric mesh}} For our highest resolution model, we create a tetrahedral simulation mesh consisting of 1.9 million tetrahedra \cite{molino2003crystalline} (Figure \ref{fig:meshes}b) that conforms to the HR neutral face mesh (Figure \ref{fig:meshes}a) as well as the underlying skull.
 We opted for a conforming tetrahedralized simulation mesh in order to maximize deformation accuracy and minimize artificial stiffness often associated with non-conforming tetrahedra.
 The tradeoff is the potential for less well-conditioned tetrahedra and longer simulation times.
-Before generating our HR dataset, we validated our high-resolution anatomical model against high-resolution facial performance capture data including a set of 33 artist-sculpted blendshapes for a variety of facial expressions.
-Then, we extended our simulation framework to also be differentiable following the approach outlined in \cite{bao2019high} by constructing a blendshape muscle rig from these blendshapes and using the corresponding blendshape weights to parameterize our simulation.

-\paragraph{\textbf{Low-resolution volumetric mesh}} For our LR model, we create a regular nonconforming tetrahedralized simulation mesh consisting of 73 thousand tetrahedra (Fig. \ref{fig:meshes}c), to be used in an embedded simulation.
+\paragraph{\textbf{Low-resolution volumetric mesh}} For our LR model, we create a regular nonconforming tetrahedralized simulation mesh consisting of 73 thousand tetrahedra (Figure \ref{fig:meshes}c), to be used in an embedded simulation.
 We begin by voxelizing the HR conforming tetrahedron mesh at a coarse granularity and discarding tetrahedra outside the regions of the face most responsible for facial expression, including the neck and the back of the head.
 Then, we subdivide each voxel into eight regular tetrahedra.
 In constrast to our HR model, our nonconforming regular LR model consists of regular well-conditioned tetrahedra that enables us to target real-time simulation.
 In order to avoid merging the upper and lower lips with our coarse discretization, we separate the lips via linear blend skinning, pre-deforming the high-resolution conforming tetrahedralized simulation mesh by a small rotation of the jaw joint along its axis.
 This results in a rest configuration with the mouth slightly open; this necessary modeling discrepancy is among the factors that our super-resolution network must compensate for (and is largely successful in doing so).